Let’s Make a Simply Multi-Color HTV Design

 - Cutting machine – I use my Cricut Explore Air 2

-- Iron/Heat Press – I use my new COZ Heat press
+- Iron/Heat Press – I use my COZ Heat press

 If you make shirts for fun, as I do, you most likely have a bag, a box, a binder, or a storage container full of scraps of HTV vinyl.
 All different shapes and sizes, big ones, small ones, white ones, black ones, shiny ones, and many, many more.

 Pick out a handful of pieces.
-You can work on color coordinating them, or have them in series from lightest to darkest, or you can have just random selection, anything work.
+You can work on color coordinating them, or have them in series from lightest to darkest, or you can have just a random selection, anything works.